A complete guide to startup taxes

 Cash Accounting

 Cash accounting is most likely what you will use when owning and running a small business, at least at first.
-This is the type of accounting that will match up to what your bank balances show most closely and minimize confusion come tax time.
-With Cash Accounting your income is reported when the payment is received, expenses are reported when paid, very straightforward.
+This type of accounting will match up to what your bank balances show most closely and minimize confusion come tax time.
+With cash accounting, your income is reported when the payment is received, and expenses are reported when paid; it’s all very straightforward and makes it much easier when filing startup taxes.

 Accrual Accounting

-Under the current law, corporations are required to use accrual accounting unless they fall under the qualified small business rules that are available for most businesses with gross receipts of less than $25 million that are not considered a tax shelter.
-This has been a big increase in the exception amounts in recent years, and means less businesses are forced to change to the complexity of accrual.
+Under the current law, corporations are required to use accrual accounting unless they fall under the qualified small business rules available for most businesses with gross receipts of less than $25 million that are not considered a tax shelter.
+There has been a big increase in the exception amounts in recent years, meaning fewer businesses are forced to change to the complexity of accrual.

 Hybrid Accounting